 They arranged, as they knew she would have wished, a ceremony which incorporated remembrance and gaiety.
 So great was the number of mourners that the chapel could not hold them.
 The Dean of St. Asaph led the service and his daughter, a friend of our niece, played her harp.
 Readings were given by Jac’s partners past and present and by her children, sister and friends.
 Continue reading

-This is the photograph of our sister, Jac (first left) with her children — taken in Spain — to which we referred in the post.
-Jim Perrin had obliterated with a felt-tip pen the face of the son for whom he had conceived his extraordinary hatred: but later Jac’s ‘Welsh sister took away the negative and had it re-printed for her.
+This is the photograph of our sister, Jac (first left) with her children — taken in Spain — to which we referred in our previous post.
+Jim Perrin had obliterated with a felt-tip pen the face of the son for whom he had conceived his extraordinary hatred: but later, Jac’s ‘Welsh’ sister took away the negative and had it re-printed for her.
 It is we think, a really lovely photograph, capturing an idyllic moment in their lives together — before Jim Perrin’s ill-fated presence in their family home (and minus his vile and despicable ‘blacking out’).